Order of the Sword & Shield

-The National Honor Society is also known by its Greek designation Omicron Sigma Sigma (ΟΣΣ).
-The official colors are gold and blue.
-The official motto in Latin is ex scientia pax which means out of knowledge comes peace.

-Founding
+History

 The Order of the Sword & Shield was established in 2010 at St. Johns University by Professor Jeffrey Grossmann.
 The organization was created to be the first national honor society dedicated exclusively to homeland security, intelligence, emergency management and all protective security disciplines.
+Grossman serves as its executive director.
+Its headquarters are in Coram, New York.
+It has chartered more than 100 collegiate chapters.

+Symbols

+The National Honor Society is also known by its Greek designation Omicron Sigma Sigma (ΟΣΣ).
+Its colors are gold and blue.
+Its motto in Latin is Ex scientia pax which means "Out of knowledge comes peace".
+Its core values or pillars are excellence, knowledge, ethics, and peace.

-Membership requirements
+Membership

 In order to qualify, undergraduate students must have a 3.25 overall grade point average or higher (on a 4.0 scale) and have completed 50 percent of their overall program if they are majoring in a field within the honor society's charter.
 For graduate students to qualify, they must have a 3.5 overall GPA or higher (on a 4.0 scale) and must also have completed over 50 percent of their program to apply for membership.
 In addition, a letter of recommendation and an unofficial transcript is required.
 Professionals who have demonstrated significant achievement in a homeland security, intelligence, emergency management, or security-related occupation may also apply.
 They must have five years of experience and submit a letter of recommendation and resume.

+Chapters

+Collegiate chapters

+Following is a list of the Order of the Sword collegiate chapters.
+Inactive institutions are indicated in italics.